 Our last day was very rainy!
 We had breakfast at Ellen’s Stardust Diner (where there are singing waiters!) and by the time we made it to the Plaza Hotel and walked a little more of Central Park, it started to pour!
 We ended up going to a movie and finishing our shopping in Times Square.
 When the rain finally stopped we finished the day with taking the subway to Grand Central Station and having dinner with a friend.
 Despite the rain, it was a great last day of the trip.

 Overall, this had been one of the best trips I have taken.
-All the places we had gone were beautiful and there were so many things to do and see.
+All the places we went to were beautiful and there were so many things to do and see.
 Cape Cod and Boston were amazing and if I go for another trip, I would stay in Cape Cod again and just drive around Massachusetts.
 There is a lot of history all over the state and there is definitely more to see along the Freedom Trail.

 I loved New York so much and had the most amazing time there!
 My favorite part was the Top of the Rock and walking the Brooklyn Bridge.
 Both had the best views of the city.
-Everything I ate was amazing; the banana pudding at Magnolia Bakery, the pumpkin cheesecake at Junior’s and the Shake Shack burger, fries and beer were my favorite!
+Everything I ate was amazing; the banana pudding at Magnolia Bakery, the pumpkin cheesecake at Junior’s and the burger, fries and beer at Shake Shack were my favorite!
 My only regrets in New York were not seeing a Broadway play and not taking the NBC Studio Tour.
 By the time we decided to do the tour, they were all sold out and the next one wasn’t until a few days after we were gone.
 Next time, I will do both, plus go to Brooklyn, look in all the fancy shops on Madison Ave, find the Friends building and eat more!
 I can’t wait!